 This article explains how to engineer an IoT on Edge solution, a multisensor scenario with a wide range of communication protocols.
 So, the solution proposed, called SMART-IO, is about an implementation of the complete stack to satisfy hardware and software requirements.
 Then, the engineering samples proposed is a unique System On Module (SOM) or MultiProcessor System On Chip (MPSoC) solution.
 They are based on Xilinx Zynq family, which allows to manage a high data throughput and low latency when it comes to data processing.

 Statement of the problem

-The pivotal component in this project is represented by the Ultra96 board because it is responsible for both intra/inter-net events management.
+The Ultra96V2 board represents the main component in this SMART-IO project.
+It is responsible for both intra/inter-net events management.

-We have then the PMOD adapter TEP00006-001, which converts the 40 header pins of the Ultra96 into 3 PMODs, one the PMOD was chosen to be the one which communicates with the Modbus PMOD, using UART protocol.
-The I2C was connected using the pins already existing.
-Here below the physical setup:
+Finally, we have the PMOD adapter TEP00006-001, which converts the 40 header pins of the Ultra96 into 3 PMODs.
+One of the PMOD communicates with the Modbus PMOD, using UART protocol.
+The I2C use the already candidate pins, according to Ultra96V2 documentation.

 The LogiCORE suite offers blocks which already implement the protocols needed for this project, or rather, I2C, UART and a block for GPIO management.

-To set the pins for I/O peripheral data management we set the constraint file to interface the pins to the block which implement their communication protocol respectively.
+Finally, to set the pins for I/O peripheral data management we set the constraint file to interface the pins to the block which implement their communication protocol respectively.

 - Backend server: we built a little Flask server, which receives GET and POST methods to send or receive some information.
 The server stores the current state of the configuration of the sensors every time there is a POST in a JSON file.
 This last job is very important in offline configuration to update the frontend.

-We create two types of interfaces, one for the offline portion and one for the online portion, both of them with a login homepage.
+Finally, we create two types of interfaces, one for the offline portion and one for the online portion, both of them with a login homepage.